 Paper of Record is an historical archive of full-page newspaper images that you can search for unique coverage of past events.
 The archive is created from newspaper collections on microfilm, preserving the original format of the paper.

-Euromonitor International's Global Market Information Database (GMID) is an online business information system providing business intelligence on industries, countries, and consumers.
+Euromonitor International's Passport is an online business information system providing business intelligence on industries, countries, and consumers.
 It offers integrated access to statistics, reports, insightful comment and business information sources.
 Coverage is global, more than 200 countries are researched.

 Provides indexing and abstracts of "scholarly research published in journals and books, including contributions to anthologies and book reviews.
 The database covers the fifteen fields of philosophy: aesthetics, axiology, philosophy of education, epistemology, ethics, philosophy of history, philosophy of language, logic, metaphysics, philosophical anthropology, metaphilosophy, political philosophy, philosophy of science, social philosophy, and the philosophy of religion.
 The Philosopher's Index contains research published since 1940 including nearly 570 journals from 43 countries with content representing a variety of languages."--Database information page.

 Part of Gale's Nineteenth Century Collections Online, Photography: The World Through the Lens assembles collections of photographs, photograph albums, photographically illustrated books and texts on the early history of photography from libraries and archives from across the globe.
 This resource includes images from Britain, Europe, Asia, Africa, and the Americas.